-Company policy may provide for excused absences for part of the work day.
-If you're not sure what time off you’re eligible to take for partial day absences, check with your employee handbook, supervisor, or Human Resources department.
+Company policy may provide for excused absences for part of the workday.
+If you're not sure how much time off you’re allowed to take for partial day absences, check with your employee handbook, supervisor, or Human Resources department.

-Tips for Asking Your Supervisor
+Tips for Asking if You Can Leave

-Give updates on any projects with impending deadlines can also reassure supervisors that your absence will have minimal impact.
+Give updates on any projects with impending deadlines.
+This can reassure supervisors that your absence will have minimal impact.
 If relevant, mention how you will make up the time by working at home or that you plan to come in early.

 Good Reasons for Leaving Work Early

 The more often you attempt to leave early, the more difficult it will be to do so without criticism, whether or not your reasons are valid.
 Ultimately, you should be honest about why you want or need to leave early.

 - Religious obligations or community-related work, such as volunteering at an event offered by a local non-profit community organization (especially if your organization encourages volunteerism).

-- Business networking activities, including participating in local chamber of commerce meetings, or attending industry events or conventions (particularly if networking with potential business partners is valued by your employer).
+- Business networking activities, including participating in the local chamber of commerce meetings, or attending industry events or conventions (particularly if networking with potential business partners is valued by your employer).